rogervalerio/mydatascience-pro-2020/README.md

 # mydatascience-pro-2020
-this gib repo is dor traiining data science tools
+this gib repo is for traiining data science tools amd refine Python language